 - Malayan box turtle (Cuora amboinensis)

 Be sure to provide appropriate lighting, humidity, food, and substrate to your box turtle of choice.
 Veterinary care may also be necessary if your turtle gets sick or injured.
-Refer to the appropriate care sheets for your turtle.
+Refer to the appropriate care sheets for your specific turtle.